twosharprocks/Cybersecurity-Resources/Misc.md

 ## Random Ideas
 * Use python & server to solve physics problems
+* Play with BadUSB
+* How to use AI to wipe existence from internet?
+   * How to check/delete sso accounts from Gmail?
+* How to cyber wargame at national level?
    * Harden against cyber and CME
    * Hacking satellites
-* BadUSB